sr00t3d/wpsaltkey/README.md

 ## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always make sure to test first in a development environment.
+Always ensure you have explicit permission before running.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial